 But when the dodo went extinct, no one seemed to notice.
-And a few years later, scientists began to promote the idea that the dodo was merely a myth.
+And a few years later, scientists began to promote the idea that the dodo was merely a myth not supportable by science.
 Just look at the evidence:

 If we don’t know our history, are we doomed to repeat it?
 Sadly, in recent times, secular scientists have relegated dragons to myths also.